 Civil unrest and political tension

 There has been a significant influx of asylum seekers and refugees entering Serbia, particularly through the border with the former Yugoslav Republic of Macedonia.
-Numbers dropped following a peak in 2015 but the number of asylum seekers and refugees entering and staying in Serbia has picked up again.
 Border control measures can create tensions between authorities and travellers.

 - Avoid large gatherings in border areas.